 The shoots grown in vitro were shifted to MS basal medium (barren of any growth regulators) to induce root formation (refer to Table 4).
 Subsequently, the in vitro grown roots were transferred to a hydroponic solution for the purpose of hardening.
-The plant line number (M_1) was given to each regenerated plant, and it was allowed to grow until it reached maturity.
-Later M_2 and M_3 generation were also obtained and the number of plants per variety in each generation is given in Table 4.
+The plant line number ( $M_1$ ) was given to each regenerated plant, and it was allowed to grow until it reached maturity.
+Later $M_2$ and $M_3$ generation were also obtained and the number of plants of the varieties in each generation is given in Table 4.